Chart Color Schemes

 Cultural Diversity

-Sherwood's cultural diversity was found to be above average, with 14.8% of its population speaking a language other than English at home and 26.2% born overseas.
-Christianity was the main religion in Sherwood, comprising 47.3% of people.
-Judaism was overrepresented compared to Greater Brisbane, making up 0.3% of Sherwood's population.
+Sherwood's population showed above-average linguistic diversity, with 14.8% speaking a language other than English at home and 26.2% born overseas.
+Christianity was the predominant religion in Sherwood, accounting for 47.3% of its population.
+Judaism, however, was overrepresented compared to Greater Brisbane, making up 0.3% of Sherwood's population.

 Frequently Asked Questions - Diversity